mtlynch/mtlynch.io/content/posts/code-review-love/index.md

 Your teammate arrives at work each day with a finite supply of focus.
 If they allocate some of it to reviewing your code, that's time they can't spend on their work.
 It's only fair that you maximize the value of their time.

-This advice sounds obvious, but I often see authors treat reviewers like personal quality assurance technicians.
-They ignore opportunities to catch their own careless errors, and they make minimal effort to organize their changelist for reviewability.
+This advice sounds obvious, but I often see authors treat reviewers like their personal quality assurance technicians.
+They ignore opportunities to catch careless errors, and they make minimal effort to organize their changelist for reviewability.

 Reviews drastically improve when participants trust each other.
-A reviewer with confidence that you respect their time and take their feedback seriously puts more effort into helping you.
-If you treat your reviewer as an obstacle you have to overcome, you miss out on valuable expertise they may have.
+Your reviewer puts more effort into helping you when they have confidence that you respect their time and take their feedback seriously.
+If you treat your reviewer as an obstacle you have to overcome, you miss out on a valuable perspective.

 ## Techniques